wazuh/wazuh-indexer/integrations/splunk/README.md

 # Wazuh to Splunk Integration Developer Guide

-This document describes how to prepare a Docker Compose environment to test the integration between Wazuh and the Elastic Stack.
-For a detailed guide on how to integrate Wazuh with Elastic Stack, please refer to the [Wazuh documentation](https://documentation.wazuh.com/current/integrations-guide/elastic-stack/index.html).
+This document describes how to prepare a Docker Compose environment to test the integration between Wazuh and Splunk.
+For a detailed guide on how to integrate Wazuh with Splunk, please refer to the [Wazuh documentation](https://documentation.wazuh.com/current/integrations-guide/splunk/index.html).

 ## Requirements